sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1500 - invoice.md

 title: "Invoice"
 hidden: false
 ---
 This method is identical to the [Table method](doc:table), but also returns detected invoice metadata.
 This method accepts one invoice per PDF document.
-If the PDF contains multiple tables, the Invoice method returns the data for the table that's most likely to be an invoice.
+If the PDF contains multiple tables, the Invoice method returns the data for the table that is the best invoice candidate.

 It's a best practice to create a single, flexible config that works for a variety of invoice formats.
 This is because invoices typically come from such a wide variety of vendors that it would be unmanageable to create a config for each vendor.
 Create a flexible config by using synonymous terms to identify invoice elements.
 For more information, see the [Examples section](doc:invoice#examples).